vm7608/AI-Training-2/03_GAN/01_Basic_GANs/README.md

 #### **2.4.3.
 Generator loss**

-The goal of this phase is to strengthen the Generator's image creation ability so that the image it produces is as realistic as possible.
+The goal of training Generator is to strengthen the Generator's image creation ability so that the image it produces is as realistic as possible.
 We asume in this phase, the discriminator is fixed.

 For the generator, it first draws some parameter $`\mathbf z\in\mathbb R^d`$ from a source of randomness, e.g., a normal distribution $`\mathbf z \sim \mathcal{N} (0, 1)`$.
-We often call z as the latent variable.
+We often call z as the `latent variable`.

 It then applies a function to generate $`\mathbf x'=G(\mathbf z)`$.
 The goal of the generator is to fool the discriminator to classify $`\mathbf x'=G(\mathbf z)`$ as true data, i.e., we want $`D( G(\mathbf z)) \approx 1`$.

-In other words, for a given discriminator D, we update the parameters of the generator G to maximize the cross-entropy loss when y = 0.
+In other words, for a given fixed discriminator D, we update the parameters of the generator G to maximize the cross-entropy loss when y = 0.
+Which means we try to maximize $`D(G(\mathbf z))`$:

 ```math
 \max_G \{ - (1-y) \log(1-D(G(\mathbf z))) \} = \max_G \{ - \log(1-D(G(\mathbf z))) \}.